 Eggs are a good source of protein and contain many key vitamins and minerals, including calcium, potassium, and iron.
-All of these nutrients are vital components of a person’s diet.
+One large, hard-boiled egg typically contains around 78 calories.

 Eggs were once a controversial choice due to concerns about saturated fats and cholesterol, but researchers have since proved that eggs have a number of dietary benefits.

 This article looks at the nutritional profile of eggs, as well as some of the latest research into the risks and benefits associated with eating eggs.

 One large, hard-boiled egg weighing around 50 grams (g) contains the following nutrients, according to the

 - Calories: 78

 - Protein: 6.29 g

 - Sugars: 0.56 g

 - Iron: 0.59 mg